A revolutionary leap for data centers is coming. The recent DCD Webscale Conference

 One solution is to consider a lease, versus a large, up-front sum of cash or taking on bank debt.
 With a lease, technology, equipment, software, office buildout costs, and even service contracts can be rolled into the payment.
 Look for a lessor with a full range of strategic asset management services, including the ability to re-sell your used assets, data sanitization, and recycling decommissioned equipment.
 That way, at the end of the lease, your lessor may be able to sell your decommissioned IT assets and apply the proceeds it towards future lease payments – without worrying about sensitive data leaks or storing old equipment.

-While your data center – and how you pay for it – will evolve, putting the right pieces in place now can position your company for the future.
+While your data center – and how you pay for it – will evolve, putting the right pieces in place now can position your organization for the future.